NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Deriving Cryptographic Keys for Security Functions

+{Validation of equation~\eqref{eqn:key_failure_rate}.
+The simulated chips are based on the worst-case ${\rm BER}_{\bf f}=6.09\%$ from the NORDIC chip set.
+The parameters selected are $n = 32$, $m = 16$ and varied D-norm parameter $\theta$ from $1,\dots,17$.
+We conducted 10 \textit{million} re-evaluations of a 128-bit noise-tolerant fingerprint for each value of $\theta=1,\dots,16$ and one \textit{billion} evaluations for $\theta = 17$.
+Our results corroborates equation~\eqref{eqn:DHW_failure_rate} and equation~\eqref{eqn:key_failure_rate} as an upper bound on the failure rate of a NoisFre fingerprint employed as a cryptographic key.
+An even lower $P_{\bf F}^{\rm fail}$ is achievable if a larger $\theta$ is used.
+We halted our investigation at $\theta$=17 as it answers the question we investigated.} \end{figureRevsource}

+\Revsource{rev:P_key_fail_target}{Next, considering a practitioner's desire for a $P_{\bf F}^{\rm fail}<10^{-6}$ performance target}\footnote{Notably, there is nothing fundamentally preventing us from aiming for a lower key failure rate.
+We can see from Fig.~\ref{fig:PKF_validation} that a larger $\theta$ will achieve a lower failure probability.} for typical industrial applications, as highlighted in~\cite{maes2015secure} and recent studies~\cite{maes2013physically,herder2014physical,herder2016trapdoor,becker2017robust,hiller2016cherry,wang2018efficient}, we investigate the following question.

-Next, considering a practitioner's desire of $P_{\rm key}^{\rm fail} < 10^{-6}$ for typical industrial applications~\cite{maes2015secure}, we investigate the following question. \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] What is the most efficient transformation method presenting the highest extraction efficiency while ensuring sufficient reliable $\digamma$ to be {\it directly} served as a cryptographic key with a failure rate lower than $10^{-6}$? \end{mdframed} We employ NORDIC SRAM fingerprints---the largest memory biometric dataset under test with 69,206,016 bits---to perform extensive evaluations to address the question.
+\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] What is the most efficient transformation method presenting the highest extraction efficiency while ensuring sufficient reliability for ${\bf F}$ to be {\it direct} use as a 128-bit cryptographic key with a failure rate lower than $10^{-6}$ under \textit{worst-case} raw fingerprint BER$_{\rm f}$? \end{mdframed} We employ NORDIC SRAM-based synthetic data to facilitate the massive number of evaluations necessary to address the question.
 The evaluation process is described below: